Pros and Cons of Adjusted EBITDA in Valuations

 Pros

 Isn’t using the accounting EBITDA measure of income enough?
-Some additional points:
+Many business brokers feel that EBITDA should be adjusted further.

 Normalization of Earnings and Expenses